Securiti announces a $75M Series C Funding Round

 • Multiple adjustments to the Quebec Privacy Act to correspond with other Canadian privacy laws and international data privacy legal frameworks,

-• Whom the law applies to, its territorial scope, and the scenarios PI is collected, used, or disclosed,
+• Whom the law applies to, exemptions, and the scenarios PI is collected, used, or disclosed,

 DOWNLOAD INFOGRAPHIC